Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

 ## TODO:
 -----------------
-  *  Alter the module prefernces submission to add used languages
+  *  Edit the module preferences submission view to add a new div for each new 'used language'

+  *  Edit the TA preferences submission view to add a new div for each new 'module choice'

   *  Edit home page to be a dashboard

   *  Turn on Vue production mode when deploying for production, as it's currently running in development mode.
      See more tips at https://vuejs.org/guide/deployment.html

   *  edit error msg when attempting to register with an email that does not exist in university_users table

   *  Add foreign key drop statements to down() in the migrations

 ****************************